tekhnus/misc/funny/zlisp/README.md

 - Unite preprocessor with quasiquotes
 - Sanitized macros

-- Prohibit self-referential datums (currently used for representing recursive functions)
 - Fix the size of module representation which is quadratic w.r.t. the function count
 - Switch from linked lists to slices
 - Sane approach to memory allocation/deallocation